 Research shows that poor nutrition during early childhood increases the chance of anemia, limits memory development and a child’s ability to learn, and adds to health care costs.
-Poor nutrition during a baby’s first five years will affect that baby for the rest of its life.
-During this critical period of a child’s development, WIC provides a safe, nurturing environment for education, health care and social service referrals, as well as free access to nutritious foods.
-Independent studies have proven WIC to be one of the nation’s most successful and cost-effective nutrition intervention programs.
+WIC promotes positive birth outcomes and healthy development during the critical growth stages of pregnancy, infancy, and early childhood.
+WIC is proven to be one of the nation’s most successful and cost-effective nutrition intervention programs.

 WIC is funded by the USDA.
 This institution is an equal opportunity provider.
 Read the full Nondiscrimination Statement here.